vivek-bombatkar/HackBay_Nuernberg_2018/README.md

 ## <a name="idea"></a>Idea

-* Feed the MindSphere with information processed from image, video and voice recorded from the devices.
+> Feed the MindSphere with information processed from image, video and voice recorded from the devices.

 > `Dave` could take a snap from his cell phone and generate an event in MindSphere.

 > `Dave` don't have to touch the device to get read its status.

 <img src="https://github.com/vivek-bombatkar/HackBay_Nuernberg_2018/raw/master/images/big_picture.JPG" />

+## <a name="ProblemStatment"></a>Problem Statment

 * What is `IoT`?
     * IoT is the network of physical electronic devices, which enables to connect and exchange data without or with less interaction of human.